There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: B+ (86pts)

 I liked Creed II, but it definitely was not great.
 We have seen this story countless times before, and countless times in this very franchise, so the movie was very predictable.
 If the filmmakers want to make more of these movies, they really need to start switching up the format, as it was just too easy to see where this story was headed.
-This is then mixed with an unnecessary musical career from a side character (that gets no development or focus), a lackluster training montage, and a slow second act.
-The result is a fairy cookie-cutter boxing movie, but it certainly had its redeeming qualities.
+This was then mixed with an unnecessary musical career storyline from a side character who hardly got any focus, a lackluster training montage, and a slow second act.
+The result was a cookie-cutter boxing movie, but it certainly had its redeeming qualities.

-Every single member of the cast gave a strong performance.
-There was a lot of heavy material to go around, and there just was not a single weak link in the cast.
-The mirrored story arcs between Adonis Creed and Viktor Drago was compelling, and the boxing matches were brutal in the most suspenseful way.
-It is far from a perfect movie, but it was pretty good and it had me mostly entertained while it was on, aside from the few slower sections in the second act.
+Every single member of the cast gave strong performances.
+There was a lot of heavy material to go around, and there simply was not a single weak link in the chain that was the cast.
+The mirrored story arcs between Adonis Creed and Viktor Drago was compelling, and the boxing matches were hard-hitting and intense.
+It was far from a perfect movie, but it was pretty good and it had me mostly entertained while it was on, aside from the few slower sections in the second act.